-Interstates 25 and 40 meet at what’s called the Big-I, where a snowman made of tumbleweed makes an appearance each Christmas!
-Be careful of this interchange and try to stay away during rush hour if possible.
+Interstates 25 and 40 meet at what’s called the “Big-I,” where a snowman made of tumbleweed makes an appearance each Christmas.
+Be extra careful around this interchange and try to avoid it during rush hour if possible.

 The public transportation system is serviceable…

-Albuquerque’s city bus lines are extensive.
-The busses are a good choice if you are not traveling a great distance, such as along Central Ave, to downtown, or west to Old Town, at Central and Rio Grande.
+Albuquerque’s city bus lines are fairly extensive.
+These are a good choice if you aren’t traveling far, e.g., if you’re going from Central Ave to downtown or west to Old Town at Central and the Rio Grande.

-The Alvarado Transportation Center, is the downtown hub for many city buses.
-It is also adjacent to the Amtrak station and serves as the departure/arrival point in Albuquerque for interstate bus lines, such as Greyhound.
+The Alvarado Transportation Center is the downtown hub for many city buses.
+Adjacent to the Amtrak station, it serves as the departure/arrival point in Albuquerque for interstate bus lines such as Greyhound.

 Most places in Albuquerque are within half a mile of a bus stop, and the vast majority are even closer than that.
-They run frequently and are inexpensive.
-Buses are handicapped accessible and have bike racks, making travel easy for everyone!
+Buses run frequently and are inexpensive, plus they’re accessible and have bike racks, making travel easy for everyone!

-ABQ Ride Paratransit: Door-to-Door service for “persons residing or visiting in the metro area whose impairment makes it impossible to ride the fixed route service.”
+ABQ RIDE’s paratransit system is also available, providing door-to-door service for “persons residing or visiting in the metro area whose impairment makes it impossible to ride the fixed route service.”

-Bottom line: with a score of 30, the public transportation system isn’t great, but it’ll get you around.
-It can get you almost anywhere inside the city within an hour.
+With a transit score of 29/100, the public transportation system isn’t great, but it’ll get you almost anywhere inside the city within an hour.

-Albuquerque isn’t super walkable either, at least compared to the big cities on the east coast.
-With a walk score of 42, it’s better to walk than it is to take public transportation.
-As with most cities like this, the downtown areas are more walkable than the outlying areas.
+Albuquerque is ranked as the 28th most walkable big city in the country.
+With a walk score of 43/100, it’s markedly better to walk than it is to take public transportation.
+Of course, as with most cities like this, the downtown areas are more walkable than the outlying areas.

-Albuquerque is also a great city for commuting by bicucle!
-With a score of 60, biking has the highest transit rating in the city.
-Albuquerque boasts over 400 miles of bike lanes and paths, and is great for both commuting and recreational biking.
+Albuquerque is also a great city for commuting by bicycle.
+With a score of 62, biking has the highest transit rating in the city.
+They boast over 400 miles of bike lanes and paths, which is a great option for both commuting and recreational biking.

-Albuquerque scores a 3 on the crime index.
-For reference, 100 is the best.
+Albuquerque scores a 1 on NeighborhoodScout’s crime index (for reference, 100 is the safest).

-Generally, the Downtown area tends to be fine during the day, but it can get a bit sketchy at night.
-This isn’t a problem unique to Albuquerque, but it’s definitely something to keep in mind
+While this is certainly a high per-capita crime rate, it’s really not all that different from most major metropolitan areas.
+The downtown area generally tends to be fine during the day, but it can get a bit sketchy at night.
+This isn’t a problem unique to Albuquerque, but it’s definitely something to keep in mind.

 Which Burque neighborhood is best for me?

-Everyone wants to be near people who are at similar points in life, but it can be difficult to figure out where exactly those people are.
+Everyone wants to be near people who are at similar points to them, but it can be difficult to know where those people are.
 Fortunately, Esri.com has a fantastic tool that shows you the leading demographics related to any zip code.

 - Good news!
 Albuquerque has some pretty mild weather, but temperatures fluctuate pretty rapidly between day and night during the summer and winter months.
 Because of this, it’d be good to get an apartment with heating and air conditioning.
 Winters are brief, averaging 36 degrees.
 The coldest it gets may be a low of 10 degrees.
-Summer heat is tolerable because of the low humidity, with highs rarely reaching into the high 90s.
+New Mexican summers are tolerable because of the low humidity, with highs rarely reaching the high 90s.

 - Laundromats aren’t hard to come by, but if you’re planning on going without a car, a washer/dryer is a must have.
 You don’t want to be walking around the neighborhood carrying dirty clothes.

-Albuquerque also has a decent selection of short-term furnished rentals if you’re just looking to stay in the city for a few months too.
+If you’re moving to Albuquerque for a brief stay, there’s a decent selection of short-term furnished rentals if you’re just looking to be in the city for a few months.

 Where to look

 Here are some good websites to find apartments.
-Use the sort functionality to drill down on your desired number of bedrooms, budget, etc. It might surprise you, but Craigslist is actually a very useful site in finding apartments (especially places whose owners/landlords are desperate to rent out).
+Use the sort functionality to narrow down your desired number of bedrooms, budget, etc. It might surprise you, but Craigslist is a very useful site for finding apartments (especially places with owners/landlords desperate to rent out).